Hieromon/AutoConnect/mkdocs/acintro.md

 <img src="images/ac_declaration.svg">

 The above figure shows a code sequence that declares AutoConnectElements and put in the AutoConnectAux container and integrates those into AutoConnect.
 It declares two text elements named *header* and *caption*, adds them to the AutoConnectAux object as *aux*, binds to an AutoConnect object named *portal*.
 This sequence is the basic procedure for creating custom Web pages with the sketch.
-Also, further explanation of AutoConnectElements is the [documentation](acelements.md).
+The further explanation is available in section [AutoConnectElements](acelements.md) also.

 ## Custom Web pages in AutoConnect menu